FeroLabs/fero_client/README.md

 fero_client = Fero(username="<your username>", password="<your password>")
 ```

 While this is fine for interactive shells, it is not ideal for a publicly viewable script.
-To account for this `Fero` also supports setting the `FERO_USERNAME` and `FERO_PASSWORD` environment variables or storing your username and password in a `.fero` file in the home directory.
+To account for this, `Fero` also supports setting the `FERO_USERNAME` and `FERO_PASSWORD` environment variables or storing your username and password in a `.fero` file in the home directory.
 This file needs to be in the the following format.

 ```
 FERO_USERNAME=fero_user